positive235/stopwatch-js/README.md

-# Stop Watch in JS
+# Stopwatch in JS

 ![stopWatch](img/stopWatch_screenshot.png)

 ## Background

-An activity to make "Stop Watch" in MDN Web Docs "Cooperative asychronous JS: Timeouts and intervals".
+An activity to make "Stopwatch" in MDN Web Docs "Cooperative asychronous JS: Timeouts and intervals".

 ## Improvements